ibm-cloud-docs/power-iaas-cli-plugin/power-iaas-cli.md

 **New flags**

-* "image-list-catalog": `--sap` Include SAP images.
+* A new flag `--sap` is added in [image-list-catalog](/docs/power-iaas-cli-plugin?topic=power-iaas-cli-plugin-power-iaas-cli-reference#ibmcloud-pi-image-list-catalog) command to include SAP images.
-* "image-list-catalog": `--vtl` Include VTL images.
+* A new flag `--vtl` is added in [image-list-catalog](/docs/power-iaas-cli-plugin?topic=power-iaas-cli-plugin-power-iaas-cli-reference#ibmcloud-pi-image-list-catalog) command to include SAP images.

 **What's Changed**

-Removed `--IBMiDBQ-license` flag from `instance-create` command.
+Removed `--IBMiDBQ-license` flag from [instance-create](/docs/power-iaas-cli-plugin?topic=power-iaas-cli-plugin-power-iaas-cli-reference#ibmcloud-pi-instance-create) command.

 **Bug Fixes**

-Fixed issue in `instance-update` command when `--virtual-optical-device` flag is not used.
+Fixed issue in [instance-update](/docs/power-iaas-cli-plugin?topic=power-iaas-cli-plugin-power-iaas-cli-reference#ibmcloud-pi-instance-update) command when `--virtual-optical-device` flag is not used.

 ### December 2023
 {: dec-2023}